LLNL/ppo_and_friends/README.md

    processor is only collecting 32 timesteps per rollout, the highest score any of them could ever achieve would be 32.
 Therefore, a reported score around 32 might actually signal a converged policy.
-4. The `envs_per_proc` flag is currently disabled for multi-agent environments.

 # Other Features